demystifying-javascript/javascript-fullstack-developer-extension-pack/README.md

 # Javascript Fullstack Developer Extension Pack
-This extension pack packages some of the most popular and some of my favorite Javascript Fullstack Developer extensions.
+This extension pack packages some of the most popular and some of my favorite extensions needed for fullstack Javascript development or web development.

 ## Extensions Included